progwriter/TMgen/docs/quickstart.rst

 Accessing tm entries
 ^^^^^^^^^^^^^^^^^^^^

-TMgen gives you a number of ways to access the tm values.
-Lets generate an exponentiam TM with the mean volume of 500 and 2 time epochs.
+TMgen gives you a number of ways to access the TM values.
+Lets generate an exponential TM with the mean volume of 500 and 2 time epochs.

   >>> from tmgen import exp_tm
   >>> tm = exp_tm(3, 500, 2)